Is The Affordability Crisis Someone Else’s Problem?

 Housing Affordability Chart USA

 In this recent chart from Arcgis, the areas in blue, in the Midwest are more affordable, while those in the reddish/brown color are unaffordable.
 Cities most unaffordable are San Francisco, Seattle, San Jose, Los Angeles, San Diego, Manhattan, Denver, and Miami.
 Chicago and Dallas also show up as highly unaffordable.
+More affordable are cities such as Nashville, Charlotte, and Raleigh where many Americans are migrating to.

 What Do Renters Need to Buy a Home?